crumexhtx/motomediaxsites/README.md

 - Preview deployments should use the preview URL so metadata does not point at production.
 - Commit `src/data/catalog.generated.json`, `src/data/videos/`, and `public/catalog/` so production has catalog data, year videos, and hero/trim photos (no live Wikimedia fetch).
 Auto.dev / YouTube keys are **not** required at runtime (offline enrichment only).
 - If you regenerate the catalog without photos, run `pnpm localize:images` (or `pnpm fetch:trim-images`) before deploying.

-## Security note

-If this repository ever contained secrets in git history (for example old `readme.md` commits), revoke those credentials in GitHub immediately even if they no longer appear on `HEAD`.
-CI includes Gitleaks to catch future leaks.